gustaveroussy/sopa/README.md

 Built on top of [SpatialData](https://github.com/scverse/spatialdata), Sopa enables processing and analyses of spatial omics data with single-cell resolution (spatial transcriptomics or multiplex imaging data) using a standard data structure and output.
 We currently support the following technologies: Xenium, Visium HD, MERSCOPE, CosMX, PhenoCycler, MACSima, Molecural Cartography, and others.
 Sopa was designed for generability and low memory consumption on large images (scales to `1TB+` images).

-🎉 `sopa==2.0.0` is out!
-Check [our migration guide](https://github.com/gustaveroussy/sopa/discussions/138) to smoothly update your code base.

 ## Documentation

 Check [Sopa's documentation](https://gustaveroussy.github.io/sopa) to get started.
 It contains installation explanations, CLI/API details, and tutorials.